Sabrinasaunders/outfit-organizer/README.md

 - Aaron was assigned the backend JavaScript development and integration to the frontend.
 - Aster designed and mocked-up the project's UI, working primarily with CSS & HTML to build the project frontend with Bulma.

--Some features were unable to be completed due to time constraints and life events, features that were temporarily shelved to prioritized MVP completion include:
+Some features were unable to be completed due to time constraints and life events, features that were temporarily shelved to prioritized MVP completion include:

 - A collapsible sidebar
 - Filtering wardrobe items